patricksurry/g3/README.md

 If *unit* is specified, set the unit of measurement for the current metric, otherwise return the current unit, defaulting to *undefined*.
-In future this is intended to support better discovery of metric units and potentially conversion between compatible units (feet &harr; meters, inches of mercury &harr; hectopascals, etc)
+In future this is intended to support better discovery of metric units and potentially conversion between compatible units (feet ⟷ meters, inches of mercury ⟷ hectopascals, etc)

 *gauge*.**kind**([*kind*: string]) · [source](https://github.com/patricksurry/d3-gauges/blob/master/src/gauge.js)